Dover Air Force Base: Role and operations

 Two sections of the 436th Aerial Port Squadron warehouse collapsed on February 18, 2003, as a result of a record snow storm.
 No one was injured in the collapse that caused more than an estimated $1 million in damages.
 The damage covered two of the six cargo processing bays in the facility.

 Dover Air Force Base is also home to the Air Mobility Command Museum.

-Air Show
+Air show

-Dover Air Force Base holds an annual air show, with the most recent occurring in May 2022.
-The show includes static displays of military aircraft and equipment, and flight demonstrations of the United States Air Force Thunderbirds or United States Navy Blue Angels demonstration teams.
+Dover Air Force Base hosts periodic air shows; the most recent, Thunder Over Dover, was held in May 2022.
+The shows include static displays of military aircraft and equipment, and flight demonstrations by the United States Air Force Thunderbirds or United States Navy Blue Angels demonstration teams.

 Based units

 Flying and notable non-flying units based at Dover Air Force Base: